abstracta/jmeter-java-dsl/docs/guide/README.md

 }
 ```

-You can also use a Java lambda instead of providing Groovy script, which benefits from Java type safety & IDEs code auto completion:
+You can also use a Java lambda instead of providing Groovy script, which benefits from Java type safety & IDEs code auto-completion:

 ```java
 jsr223PostProcessor(s -> {